Ranch turkey mini meatloaf is the perfect weeknight meal!

 - Breadcrumb Coated Broccoli or air fryer frozen broccoli

-- Instant pot vegan garlic cauliflower mash
+- Instant pot vegan garlic cauliflower mash or dairy free mashed potatoes

 - Sweet potato tots or broccoli tots